Pindad SS2: SS2-V1

 A new rifle based on the SS1, being replaced in the Indonesian military after tests had been conducted from 2003 to 2005.
 It has been adopted by Indonesian security forces in 2006.
 It has a carrying handle that can be replaced with a scope for scope mounting on a Picatinny rail and a side-folding stock.

 SS2-V1HB

 A sub-variant of the SS2-V1 with a heavy barrel.

 SS2-V1 A1

-A sub-variant of the SS2-V1 with Picatinny rail handguard and fold-adjustable stock (optional), frequently seen side-folding stock.
+A sub-variant of the SS2-V1 with Picatinny rail handguard and foldable-telescoping stock (optional), frequently seen side-folding stock.

 SS2-V2

-A carbine version of the SS2-V1.
+A carbine version of the SS2-V1 with a short barrel.

 SS2-V2HB

 A sub-variant of the SS2-V2 with a heavy barrel.

 SS2-V2 A1

-A sub-variant of the SS2-V2 with new fold-adjustable stock, new pistol grip and Picatinny rail handguard.
+A sub-variant of the SS2-V2 with new foldable-telescoping stock, new pistol grip and Picatinny rail handguard.

 SS2-V3

 Instead of having the usual side-folding stock, the stock for the SS2-V3 was replaced with a fixed one for experimental purposes.
-The result was very unsatisfying, and so the project for SS2-V3 got abandoned and was never mass-produced.
+The result seemed unsatisfactory with the project abandoned.